wilsonify/wilsonify.github.io/content/recipes/WHOLE WHEAT BISCUITS226.md

 ## Modifications
 flour is really similar to all-purpose flour in texture and taste but contains all the good bran

 and germ stuff like you find in whole wheat flour.
-Basically, it is the shit.
+Basically, it is the   .
 If you can’t find it, use whole wheat or

 all-purpose instead.